benjamaindavis/projectTICTACTOE/README.md

 # Tic Tac Toe

-THis repo contains a basic Tic Tac Toe python implementation.
+This repo contains a basic Tic Tac Toe python implementation.
+THe GUI application will be made with Tkinter.